 The AC/DC Electronics Laboratory dynamically teaches the basics of AC/DC circuits.
-Students can use this kit with a ScienceWorkshop Computer Interface and Power Amplifier or as a stand-alone unit.
+Students can use this kit with an 850 or 550 interface or as a stand-alone unit using batteries.
 The storage tray holds all included components, reducing the chance of losing capacitors, resistors, etc. Two D batteries are required for stand-alone use (not included).

 Stand-Alone or Probeware Experiments:

 Circuits Experiment Board

 Lights in Circuits

 Ohm's Law II

 The AC/DC Electronics Laboratory includes Teacher's Guide with Sample Data for each experiment.

 Experiment 5 - Voltages in Circuits -- Students create circuits with three resistors in various configurations.
 The circuits are powered by two D batteries, and a multimeter is used to measure the voltage drop across the resistors in each configuration.
 Students are asked to articulate the patterns they observe for voltage drops in various circuits.

 Experiment 12 - RC Circuits -- Features the use of the Signal Generator to drive an RC circuit.
 A Voltage Sensor is used to measure the voltage across the capacitor as it charges.
 A voltage-time graph is created in DataStudio.
 Students are then asked to use this information to calculate the time constant for the circuit.